 CA: What is the one area of your program that you wish applicants knew more about?

 LG: Although I know everyone talks about experiential learning, we really are exposing our students to very strong practical experiences that allow them to apply what they are learning in their programs in the real world.
 Our students engage in experiential learning through the Enterprise Program.
 These are basically consulting programs that operate within the school.
-Students work on fee-based projects for real organizations, and participating companies pay our students and the school.
+Students work on fee-based projects for real organizations.
 It really is the closest thing our students can get to real-world experience.